hipe/tmx/lib/skylab/face/doc/issues/005-the-entity-library/013-particular-meta-fields/024-arity-as-it-pertains-to-metafields.md

 simply the presence or absense of the actual field in a request.

-If you are as confused after reading this as the author was after both reading it *and* writing it, then we should both revisit it from a different angle:
+If you are as confused after reading this as the author was after both reading *and* writing it, then we should both revisit it from a different angle:

 ## what do we know?